ensemble-codes/ensemble-framework/README.md

 ## Components

 - **Service**: Defines what kind of services the provider can offer.
-- **Proposals**: Proposal is an offers to perform a services for a concrete price.
+- **Proposals**: Proposal is an offer to perform services for a concrete price.
 - **Tasks**: Tasks are requests for services from users.

 ## Process